arrowhead-f/x509-profile/proposal.md

 | Serial Number                | `SN`         | `2.5.4.5`
 | State or Province Name       | `ST`         | `2.5.4.8`

+All end entity certificates _must_ contain a `subject` _Common Name_ (`CN`) that is a valid DNS label (https://datatracker.ietf.org/doc/html/rfc1035#section-2.3.1) of no more than 62 characters, which is to say that they match the regular expression `^(?![0-9]+$)(?!.*-$)(?!-)[a-zA-Z0-9-]{1,62}$`.
+While up to 62 characters are allowed, however, we recommend that names be kept under 20 characters when possible to avoid exceeding the 255 character limit of DNS when including them in domain names.
+The reason for the DNS adherence is to guarantee compatibility with DNS-SD and other naming schemas related to Arrowhead (https://ieeexplore.ieee.org/document/8972250).

 #### 2.1.7 `subjectPublicKeyInfo`

 The public key of the subject, as well as the identity of the algorithm associated with it.